OfferZen-Community/make-robots-iot/info_and_tips.md

 * Click on the VNC icon on the top-right of the control panel

-* Not the IP address of your Pi
+* Note the IP address of your Pi

 * Use VNC-Viewer on your own device and connect to the IP Address of your Pi

 * You will be asked for a username and password: Enter "pi" and "raspberry" for these

 * That´s it!

+If you want to `ssh` then that's cool too B-)

 #### Version Control and Github